-5.1 The site of the proposed DPMA is zoned "Rural Inner Plains" and is used for pastoral grazing.
-However, any lost agricultural production is not an external cost of using the site for the proposed DPMA.
+4.1 The Maddisons Road site is zoned "Rural Inner Plains" and is used for pastoral grazing.
+However, any lost agricultural production is not an external cost of using the site for industrial activities.
 The productive value of the land in alternative uses (such as agricultural and other use) has been internalised into the cost structure of the development - in other words RIHL in purchasing the land has paid a price reflective of future net returns from alternative uses for the land.
 Such costs are not costs to be borne by the wider community.